Renault Megane RS hatchback - Engines, drive & performance

 The Renault Megane RS is precise, responsive and surprisingly comfortable – not to mention fast

-The 'entry-level' Megane RS model is the Sport and is all the hot hatchback most enthusiastic drivers will ever need.
-If your tastes favour a more extreme setup, though, a stiffer Cup version is available, as well as a more powerful RS 300 Trophy with upgraded brakes to complement the extra 20bhp.
-The hardcore RS Trophy-R is the quickest, lightest and most expensive model in the Megane RS range.
+The 'entry-level' Megane RS model is the RS 300, which Renault calls the Sport chassis and is all the hot hatchback most enthusiastic drivers will ever need.
+If your tastes favour a more extreme setup, a stiffer and more focused RS 300 Trophy version is available, with upgraded brakes, tweaked suspension and a limited-slip differential.

 The steering feels a little strange at first and there's never a huge amount of feedback at the wheel, but there's no doubting its precision – the car responds immediately with very little input and turns into corners eagerly.
 With such accuracy at your fingertips, you're also well placed to deal with the inevitable scrabbling when you deploy full power in a corner – despite 'torque vectoring' you can still sense that the tyres have a lot to deal with, but it's instinctive to turn the wheel a little further to ensure power gets to the road.

-The Cup package deals with the power in neater fashion thanks to a proper limited-slip differential, which apportions the power to whichever wheel is best placed to deal with it.
+The Cup chassis is standard on the RS 300 Trophy, and it helps the car deliver its power in a neater fashion thanks to a Torsen limited-slip differential, which apportions the power to whichever wheel is best placed to deal with it.
 Steering at full power feels more satisfying as a result.
-The Cup's suspension is 10% stiffer, too, reducing body lean from minimal to negligible.
-The Trophy-R’s differential and added throttle offers even tighter cornering and incredible composure at higher speeds.
+The Trophy-spec car also gets stiffer suspension, helping to further reduce body lean from minimal to negligible, and the trick differential offers even tighter cornering and incredible composure at higher speeds.

-Any Megane RS really is a car that relishes speed and feels more natural, better balanced and more nimble the faster you go – but not all drivers will find this appealing.
+Regardless of which version of the Megane RS you pick, it really is a car that relishes speed and feels more natural, better balanced and more nimble the faster you go – but not all drivers will find this appealing.
 By contrast, the Honda Civic Type-R can supply real driving fun even at low speeds, so you can enjoy yourself without putting your driving license at risk.

 Renault Megane RS petrol engines

-The Megane RS uses the same 1.8-litre, 276bhp turbocharged petrol engine as the Alpine A110 sports car.
-However, unlike that lithe two-seater, the Megane weighs some 1,430kg – more than the Honda Civic Type R. Yet, with 40bhp less than the Honda, it's only a tenth of a second slower from 0-62mph, with a time of 5.8 seconds.
+Every Megane RS uses the same turbocharged 1.8-litre petrol as the Alpine A110 sports car, but with an increased power figure of 296bhp.
+However, unlike that lithe two-seater, the Megane weighs some 1,430kg – more than the Honda Civic Type R. Yet, with 20bhp less than the Honda, its performance is a tenth of a second faster from 0-62mph, with a time of 5.7 seconds.
+It still doesn’t feel as strong as the Type R’s engine at times.

 In a controversial move, Renault has employed a sound generator to pump engine noise through the car's stereo speakers – we're not entirely convinced about its authenticity.
 Changing down through the gears quickly will trigger pops and bangs from the exhaust in simulated motorsport style, but this can't disguise the fact that the RS engine isn't especially keen to rev to its limit.